Tropical Storm Elsa heads for Florida’s west coast, may complicate condo-collapse search to the east

 It weakened a bit over Cuba but could strengthen again in the eastern Gulf of Mexico.

-The storm is adding urgency to the search through the rubble at the condo site in Surfside, near Miami, where 117 remain unaccounted for and 28 people have been confirmed dead from the June 24 collapse.
+The storm is adding urgency to the search through the rubble at the condo site in Surfside, near Miami, where more than 100 remain unaccounted for and 32 people have been confirmed dead from the June 24 collapse.

 Elsa is set to pass over the opposite coast but forecasters said Surfside could still see heavy rains and localized flooding.